I am thrilled to see that Vitamin B3 has recently made headlines in the fertility arena!

 No one single nutrient supplement can override a well-balanced diet and a good broad spectrum prenatal multivitamin supplement for everyone planning to get pregnant whether they have experienced a miscarriage or not.

 The important message about folic acid in pregnancy has fortunately reached everyone’s ears, but again, this must not be taken in isolation.

 All those couples coming to me for reproductive and fertility related issues know how much emphasis I place on a good healthy diet.

 Let’s face it, nature has it all worked out to perfection!

 Everything we eat has a combination of so many nutrients all working together for the ‘common good’.

-So, in order to make sure you get enough ‘natural’ vitamin B3, the way nature intended, the best sources include grass-fed beef (especially liver), turkey, chicken, fish, eggs, green vegetables, legumes, beans, peanuts, mushrooms, avocado, sunflower seeds and yeast.
+So, to make sure you get enough ‘natural’ vitamin B3, the way nature intended, the best sources include grass-fed beef (especially liver), turkey, chicken, fish, eggs, green vegetables, legumes, beans, peanuts, mushrooms, avocado, sunflower seeds and yeast.